rawxbee/neopets-scripts/README.md

 # neoboard-actions.js
 *This script includes edits of code made by sunbathr (https://github.com/moonbathr/neopets/tree/main)*

 Adds buttons to each post that allows you to respond to the specific user, mail the specific user, view the specific user's auctions/trades/shop and refresh the thread.
+The script will also remember the last pen you used and auto-select it for you.

 <img src="https://i.imgur.com/l8tZf34.png">